 Any representative of the User Council desiring to resign shall submit his/her resignation in writing to the Chair and Vice Chair.
 A resignation shall be effective when received or at a subsequent effective date stated in the resignation.

-A vacancy on the User Council shall be filled by the institution from which the vacancy was created.
+A vacancy on the User Council shall be filled by the institution from which the vacancy was created; or if not possible through the institution, through soliciting candidates from the representative’s classification and being appointed by the User Council to serve for the unexpired portion of the term for the vacant position.
 If the vacancy occurs due to the representative institution leaving the Sage Library System, the User Council shall solicit for candidates among the Sage membership and appoint a representative to serve for the unexpired portion of the term for the vacant position.

 ARTICLE V - OFFICERS